peterhcharlton/bsp-book/content/overview/workshop-2023-03.md

 Whilst no preparation is required for the workshop, attendees are encouraged to:
 1. Familiarise yourself with these resources.
 2. Ensure that you can run the tutorials and case study in Google Colab.

+## Acknowledgment

+Thanks to the Institute of Physics and Engineering in Medicine, who helped publicise this event.